Palinody/Palinode/README.md

 ### TODO

-fix openmp warnings when compiling without -fopenmp flag
+fix: warnings when compiling without -fopenmp flag
+fix: warnings (clang++-10) loop not vectorized when using openmp

 ### Compilation
 Serial